-Great Depression Disaster 2007 Essay
+Great Depression Disaster 2007

 Part 1:

-In 2006, there were signs pointing to an economic problem.
+In 2006, signs were pointing to an economic problem.
 Housing prices began to fall; financial institutions started to lend money to people who planned to buy a home at these reduced prices.
 Banks were allowing these borrowers to take out loans that covered 100% of the value of their homes.
-There wasn’t a problem with the loans, but there was a problem with these borrowers that had questionable credit and now could potentially default on these home loans.
+There wasn’t a problem with the loans, but there was a problem with these borrowers who had questionable credit and now could potentially default on these home loans.
 These buyers with credit issues needed help being able to purchase a house at this reduced price and didn’t have enough time to improve their credit.
 This is where Subprime Mortgage Loans came into play.
 This type of loan was available to borrowers that had high-risk credit.
 The only catch was these were available, but the interest rate was higher than other regular loans.

 Part 2: